Native Landscaping in Chicago, IL

 HOA Landscaping in Chicago

 Chicago has many condo and townhouse associations, especially in neighborhoods like Lincoln Park, Lakeview, and the South Loop.
 Single-family areas vary.
-Sustainable Backyards is a city program, so it applies to Chicago residents regardless of HOA.
-Native plantings with a neat design tend to satisfy most associations.
-The rebate receipt can document that plants were purchased through the program.
+Native plantings with a neat design, defined bed edges, and fresh mulch tend to satisfy most associations.

 HOA-Conscious Design Tips